Tokyo Xanadu: Development

 Nihon Falcom announced the game in December 2014.
-The company referred to the game as an "urban myth action rpg".
+The company referred to the game as an "urban myth action RPG".
 They also emphasized that they wanted to create a game with a different feel than their other role-playing game franchises, such as the Ys and Trails series.
 While being based on the Xanadu series, which includes Xanadu (1985) and Xanadu Next (2005), Falcom set out to create a game with a different feel than their other fantasy-based role-playing game franchises, with the game taking place in a fictional district of modern-day Tokyo called Morimiya City, incorporating the use of elements not seen in their other series, such as smartphones.
 Morimiya was based on actual locations near Nihon Falcom's head offices in Tachikawa.
 For example, the Morimiya Station Plaza, with its red arch monument, closely resembles the north exit of Tachikawa Station, which has a similar-looking blue arch monument.
 Falcom held promotional activities at various real-world locations in Tachikawa, including a Tokyo Xanadu-themed menu at the cafe in Books Orion, an actual Japanese bookstore chain with a location in Tachikawa that appears in-game.

 The game was released for the PlayStation Vita in Japan on September 30, 2015.
 An English version of the game was not announced for almost a year after its initial Japanese release, leaving the game's fate in the West uncertain at the time.
 Journalists had considered it as a likely candidate for game localization by Xseed Games, due to their close relationship with Falcom from localizing entries in their Ys and Trails games.
 Other journalists mistook the Xanadu related trademark leaked in January 2015 as a sign of it being translated by XSeed, though this was actually in reference to Xanadu Next.

 An enhanced version of the game for the PlayStation 4, Tokyo Xanadu eX+, was released in Japan on September 8, 2016.
 The PS4 version contains improved graphical fidelity and an improved frame rate, as well as additional story content in the form of extra side-stories and post-game content.
 Aksys Games got publishing rights for localizing the Vita version of the game in English, which was released on June 30, 2017.
 Additionally, they contracted British games publisher Ghostlight to help port eX+ to Windows, where it was released on December 8.
-A Nintendo Switch port of eX+ is scheduled for release on June 29, 2023 in Japan, featuring a high-speed mode and all previously released downloadable content.
+A Nintendo Switch port of eX+ was released on June 29, 2023 in Japan, featuring a high-speed mode and all previously released downloadable content.
+An English release of the Switch version was released on July 25, 2024.
+This release features a new English localization.